Byte Bot

 Developer FAQ

-Developer-focused answers about benchmarks, pricing, context window, and rollout timing.
+Developer-focused answers about benchmarks, pricing, context window, and how it compares to Opus 4.6.